Why Africa bleeds diamond revenues – DW – 02/20/2023

 "In some cases, illegally transported diamonds are seized and become the property of the state of the countries that confiscate them," he told DW.

-"So the 'developed world,' as the Pope recently called them, is certainly guilty of turning a blind eye, ear and mouth to this kind of omission," the African Diamond Council president told DW.
+"So the 'developed world,' as Pope Francis recently called them, is certainly guilty of turning a blind eye, ear and mouth to this kind of omission," the African Diamond Council president told DW.

 Pope Francis tells the world to 'stop exploiting Africa'